A proof of P!=NP

-In fact, the requirement (2) is not strictly necessary here.
-However, if we want it to turn out that our sequence of functions $\langle f_n :n \geq N \rangle$ constructed from a sequence of sentences which are true in the standard model turns out to have the property that the functions $f_n$ are cofinal growth-rate-wise in the set of all total general recursive functions, which is something that we require for later parts of our argument, then we will need to impose requirement (2).
-Then if we apply the above Proposition in the case where $\langle g_k : k \in \omega \rangle$ is any sequence of total general recursive functions satisfying requirements (1)--(3), to obtain a sequence of functions $\langle f_n : n \geq N \rangle$ which are cofinal growth-rate-wise in the set of all total general recursive functions, we will be able to conclude by means of arguments to be presented later that an $NP$-complete problem cannot be solved in time $O(f(n))$ for any $f$ which is dominated growth-rate-wise by some $g_k$.
-Thus in this way we indicate the generality of our argument, notably indicating that our argument will imply as a final conclusion not only $P \neq NP$ but also that there are many sub-exponential functions $f(n)$ such that an $NP$-complete problem cannot be solved with run-time $O(f(n))$.
+The final paragraph of the statement of the above Proposition indicates the generality of our argument, notably indicating that our argument will imply as a final conclusion not only $P \neq NP$ but also that there are many sub-exponential functions $f(n)$ such that an $NP$-complete problem cannot be solved with run-time $O(f(n))$.